Abhay-Singh-1913/ATM_Interface/README.md

 ## Usage

 - Clone the repository.
-- Compile and run the ATM program.
+- Compile and run the ATM_Machine.
 - Follow the on-screen instructions to perform banking operations.